ksuhartono97/Class-Notes/COMP3511/9_vm_management.md

 During access to an address that is inside the page (not the whole page, just that single address).
 And get a trap.
 This is a page fault.

 Handle it by bringing the missing page back into the memory, and then reset the page table and instruction.

+### Thrashing

+A process is busy with swapping pages in and out.

+The long term scheduler might bring in more processes.
+But if system is in thrashing status, it will bring down CPU utilization very quickly to a low number.

+#### Why does demand paging work

+Locality model: only working on a small number of documents.

+Thrashing can still occur if the size of the locality is larger than the total memory size.

+Therefore, we need to estimate the size of the locality.

+##### Working-set model

+You have a working-set window that moves along the program, this window encompasses a certain number of instructions that form a principle of locality in the program.

+Size of the window is a fixed number.

+Working-set itself is a variable that changes over time.

+However, this has too much overhead, because every memory access/instruction access, we need to update the moving window.
+Thus we have to approximate, instead of all the instructions in the working-set, only interrupt in a smaller frequency.

+##### Page-fault frequency

+Establish an acceptable page fault frequency.

+##### Prepaging

+Prepage all or some of the pages a process will need.

+However, there is a risk associated with this, if we don't use the pages then the prepaged pages are useless, wasting I/O and memory.